Percy Sutton: Political career

 He was a member of the New York State Assembly in 1965 and 1966.
 On September 13, 1966, he was elected Borough President of Manhattan, to fill the vacancy caused by the appointment of Constance Baker Motley to the federal bench.
 He served in that post until 1977, when he ran for the Democratic nomination for New York City Mayor against Bella Abzug, a former U.S. Representative; U.S. Representative Herman Badillo; incumbent New York City Mayor Abraham Beame; New York Secretary of State Mario Cuomo; and U.S. Representative Ed Koch; Koch won the nomination and the general election.

 In his race for mayor, Sutton surprised his liberal political base when he turned temporarily to the right.
 He assailed the rising crime rate, as he termed the situation "a city turned sick with the fear of crime".
 He attacked criminals for "cheating, stealing, and driving away our families and our jobs."
 His candidacy was fatally injured by racial backlash that followed the looting and arson during the New York City blackout of 1977, directly precipitating his retrenchment from politics:"It was an especially cruel fate for ...
 Sutton, a master builder of color-blind alliances, who had long been tapped most likely to become New York's first black mayor.
 (New York magazine titled a May 1974 Sutton profile 'Guess Who's Coming to Gracie Mansion?'")

 Private sector

-In 1971, Sutton cofounded the Inner City Broadcasting Corporation which purchased New York City's WLIB-AM, the city's first African-American-owned radio station.
+In 1971, Sutton cofounded the Inner City Broadcasting Corporation which purchased New York City's WLIB-AM, and WBLS FM the city's first African-American-owned radio station.

 Sutton served in the New York City Police Department Auxiliary Police during the late 1970s.

 Sutton produced It's Showtime at the Apollo, a syndicated, music television show first broadcast on September 12, 1987.

 Awards and honors

 In 1987, Sutton was awarded the Spingarn Medal, an award presented annually by the NAACP for outstanding achievement by an African American.
-In 1992 he received a Candace Award from the National Coalition of 100 Black Women.
+In 1992, he received a Candace Award from the National Coalition of 100 Black Women.

+In 2024, Sutton was inducted into the Radio Hall of Fame.